CS Pandurii Târgu Jiu: Achieving performance (2013–2017)

-Back to the lower leagues (2017–present)
+Back to the lower leagues (2017–2022)

 Although the team had a fairly good start for the season 2016–17, with players like Lucian Sânmărtean or George Țucudean coming at the club, and playing in the summer against Maccabi Tel Aviv F.C. in Europa League, problems occurred in the second half of the season.
 The main sponsor started having problems and for this reason they did not fund the team anymore.
 Many players have left the team so the young players from the second team were brought to the first team along with other players from elsewhere.
 Unfortunately after 12 seasons in Liga 1 Pandurii relegated for the first time since the 2005 promotion but fought to avoid it until the last round.

 For the 2017–18 Liga II, Pandurii has been prepared with some players promoted from the second team or from the youth teams and moved to Motru until the new stadium was completed in 2019.

 In the wake of the 2020–21 Liga II season, Pandurii relegated in Liga III for the first time after 21 years.